Fuad Stephens: Personal life

-Stephens converted to Islam in January 1971, and adopted the name 'Muhammad Fuad', the latter meaning "heart" in Arabic.
-Stephens was also encouraged to renounce his surname at the time of his conversion but declined to do so.
-From 1968 to 1973, he held the post of High Commissioner of Malaysia to Australia.
+Stephens converted to Islam on 7 January 1971, together with his wife and five children at Tun Mustapha's residence.
+Stephens said that he and Mustapha were "blood brothers" when they pricked their fingers in August 1969.
+He and his family also had close ties with Mustapha's family.
+Stephens also considered the religion to be a unifying factor in Sabah and also in Malaysia as a whole to bring prosperity and happiness to the country.
+Stephens adopted the name 'Muhammad Fuad', the latter meaning "heart" in Arabic.
+Stephens was also encouraged to abandon his surname at the time of his conversion but declined to do so.
+From 1968 to 1973, he held the post of Malaysian High Commissioner to Australia.
 On 14 March 2022, his widow Toh Puan Rahimah Stephens died of a heart attack at a private hospital where she was admitted after a fall at her house at the age of 92.
 Rahimah was also State Minister of Welfare of Sabah and Member of the Sabah State Legislative Assembly (MLA) for Kiulu.
 She was the first woman to be appointed to the state ministerial position.
 Chief Minister of Sabah Hajiji Noor also visited her family to pay his last respects and convey his condolences, he was accompanied by state government officials and state assemblymen.
 She was later laid to rest at the Kampung Likas Muslim Cemetery.
 The funeral was held in the presence of close family members.